Project kickoff meeting: 10-step guide for success

 Supercharge your project kickoff meeting in 10 steps article banner image

-You’ve put a lot of effort into getting your project off the ground—yet so often, it can feel like a project is off track before it even begins.
-That’s because every project team member and stakeholder brings different knowledge, expectations, and priorities to a project.
-If you don’t provide a chance for them to get on the same page before the work begins, the rest of the project will be an uphill battle no matter how much you try to course correct.
-Luckily, there’s a better way: project kickoff meetings.
+You've put a lot of effort into getting your project off the ground, yet so often it can feel like it's off track before it even begins.
+That's because every team member and stakeholder brings different knowledge, expectations, and priorities.
+Luckily, there's a better way to get everyone aligned before work begins: project kickoff meetings.

 What is a project kickoff meeting?